AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Final_Project.md

 Your White Tower Project is to design and develop a Java computer program of your own/ group choosing that addresses a need at your school, club, or community.
 Please note that you have a limited amount of time to complete this project.

 ### RULES FOR THE PROJECT:
-1) You can work on the project by yourself or have a team* of 2 or 3 people.
+1) You can work on the project by yourself or have a team*.
 2) Written proposal** that explains the need for you to write the program.
 3) The project must be in java.
 4) The project must be approved prior to you/ your team developing your program.